Ultra-Millionaire Tax Act of 2021: Historic experience with wealth taxes

 In many European countries, wealth taxes were a failure.
 In 2018, president Emmanuel Macron cancelled France's wealth tax, which had caused capital flight, brain drain, loss of jobs, a net loss in tax revenue.

 The rate was charged on individuals with a net worth over €1.3m (£1.14m), with the rate ranging from 0.5% to 1.5% on assets over €10m.
 However, the revenue was not as high as expected.
 In 2015, a total of 343,000 households paid €5.22bn, an average of about €15,200 per household.
 It accounted for less than 2% of France's tax receipts.

-It also led to an exodus of France's richest.
-More than 12,000 millionaires left France in 2016, according to research group New World Wealth.
-In total, they say the country experienced a net outflow of more than 60,000 millionaires between 2000 and 2016.
-When these people left, France lost not only the revenue generated from the wealth tax, but all the others too, including income tax and Value-added tax.

 Twelve European countries had a wealth tax in 1990.
 Today, there are only three - Norway, Spain and Switzerland.
 It was expensive to administer, hard on people with lots of assets but little cash, discouraged investments and it did not raise much revenue.

 However, Warren argued her proposal differs from the ones already implemented and attempts to address some of the issues, especially with its 40% "exit tax".